LilydevMC/Peony/README.md

 > This code is very, _very_ messy right now.
 There are likely lots of bugs!
 I am fully aware of this,
 > I'm just doing my best to get it working as fast as possible, so I can use it in my projects.

-Peony can build Minecraft mods and modpacks, release them on both GitHub releases and Modrinth, and optionally, send a discord webhook after release.
+Peony can build Minecraft mods and modpacks, release them to both GitHub Releases and Modrinth, and optionally, send a Discord webhook after release.

 ## Todo
 You can find a very limited todo list [here](/TODO.md).